evalysfun/.github/profile/README.md

 ### 4. evalys-launchpad-adapters

-**Launchpad Adapter Layer** - Unified interface for memecoin launchpads.
+**Launchpad Adapter Layer** is our unified interface for memecoin launchpads.

-**Purpose**: Provides a standardized interface for interacting with different memecoin launchpad platforms (Pump.fun, Bonk.fun, and others).
+**Purpose**: it provides a standardized interface for interacting with different memecoin launchpad platforms (Pump.fun, Bonk.fun, and others).

 **Key Features**:
 - Unified adapter interface for multiple platforms